fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 }
 ```

-The row generated for the increase button is the following:
+The increase button is declared as following:

 ```js
 <button onClick={setToValue(value + 1)}>increment</button>